pgazdik/php-nette-playground/notes.md

 I use a subfolder `demo`, because creating the project with composer needed an empty folder.

 The command was:
-> docker-compose exec php-fpm composer create-project nette/web-project demo
+> docker compose exec php-fpm composer create-project nette/web-project demo

 Then the public directory as configured in nginx was `demo/www`, configured as:
 > root /application/demo/www.